dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 Applies only to co-managed devices running Windows 10 and later.
 Intune-only devices return a not available status.

 - **Require device compliance from System Center Configuration Manager**: Choose **Require** to force all settings (configuration items) in System Center Configuration Manager to be compliant.

+  For example, you require all software updates to be installed on devices.
+In Configuration Manager, this requirement has the “Installed” state.
+If any programs on the device are in an unknown state, then the device is non-compliant in Intune.

-When **Not configured**, Intune doesn't check for any of the SCCM settings for compliance.
+  When **Not configured**, Intune doesn't check for any of the Configuration Manager settings for compliance.

 ### System security settings